☭ NerdyGothGeek420 (They...'s profile picture

 P’s actions — including drugging Marie, lying to both of us, and manipulating the dynamic between Marie and me — caused lasting trauma.
 I later learned that P (who is AFAB) had already been banned from multiple Tucson establishments for tampering with the drinks of other AFAB patrons before meeting me.
 That whole situation, as badly as it ended, could have been far worse, and I’m thankful that Marie and I made it out alive.
 We carry mental scars from it, but it could have ended much more tragically.

 Today, I don’t hold any ill will toward Marie.
 I hope she’s doing well in life and has found peace away from the toxic, manipulative influences that used to surround her.
 I hope she escaped her toxic family as well.
-As for P — P can rot in hell and I wish nothing but the worst for them.
+I do hope however, she has learned to communicate better to her current partner, and speak up in her partner's defense in their absence.

 The takeaway?
 No more triads.
 No more “just because.”
 Hard boundaries stay in place.
 I need to stop trusting purely on “vibes.”
 Communication is vital — without it, any relationship is doomed to fail.
+No more freeloading cousins for roommates.
+Every good deed I ever did bit me in the ass in the end.

 Finding Myself — and Accepting Change